Córdova, Amalia

 I have served as a panelist, moderator, selector, and juror at several international film festivals, including Tribeca Film Institute, the Morelia International Film Festival and the International Film and Video Festival of Indigenous Peoples.
 I curate film programs for international festivals and advised the 2015 Berlinale’s NATIVe––A Journey into Indigenous Cinema, a bi-annual showcase of Indigenous film.
 Through this work, I have joined and helped sustain transnational networks of activists, scholars, filmmakers and non-governmental organizations that support, study and circulate Indigenous-made video, community media, and documentary films.

-At the Center for Folklife and Cultural Heritage, I am focusing on Indigenous-language media projects.
+At the Center for Folklife and Cultural Heritage, I focus on Indigenous-language media projects.
 I develop digital storytelling strategies, as well as live and online programs with diverse communities.
-I am part of the editorial team of Folklife Magazine, a completely digital effort.
+I am part of the editorial team of Folklife Magazine.
 I have co-curated major public programs, including the annual Mother Tongue Film Festival and On the Move programs for the Smithsonian Folklife Festival (2017 & 2018).
 I advise on "Brazil in D.C.," an ongoing research and community engagement project at Folklife, and study Capoeira Angola as a movement art, cultural practice and global community.

-I co-direct the Mother Tongue Film Festival, which screens works about or in endangered, Indigenous or minoritized languages, across various venues in Washington D.C. (and now online in 2021).
+I co-direct the Mother Tongue Film Festival, which screens works about or in endangered, Indigenous or minoritized languages, across various venues in Washington D.C. (online in 2021 and 2022).
 Mother Tongue is a collaborative effort of Recovering Voices, a Smithsonian partnership of the National Museum of Natural History, the Center for Folklife and Cultural Heritage and the National Museum of the American Indian.
 I also regularly supervise interns and fellows, and advise and collaborate with various Smithsonian agencies, particularly the Smithsonian Latino Center.
 I am a member of the Smithsonian Latino Curatorial Initiative, the Smithsonian Congress of Scholars, and the Smithsonian Network Review Committee, that ensures the quality of the Smithsonian Channel’s offerings.

 In 2016, I was awarded a Smithsonian Institution Scholarly Studies Award to support my research on “The Cinemas of Abya Yala Project,” about Indigenous film/video archives and special collections that will inform my manuscript on two decades of Indigenous filmmaking in Latin America (currently in progress).